 Instead of squeezing every last effort from his employees, Carson believes in improving his employees’ productivity in the long-term by not overworking them.

 This was the basis of his four-day workweek.
 However, that does not mean his employees have the license to slack off.

 “I think hard work is great.
 I mean, I work really hard, you know — Monday through Thursday.”

 The side benefit of emphasizing work-life balance for his employees also improves the chances for his employees to create that “eureka” moment to help grow his company (the online education world is a competitive space.)

 16. Shopify – Creating an internal tool to recognize peers for great work

-In a previous research by Deloitte, they discovered that employee engagement and productivity was improved by about 14% if recognition occurred in the organization.
+In previous research by Deloitte, they discovered that employee engagement and productivity was improved by about 14% if recognition occurred in the organization.
 A more interesting discovery was that peer recognition was valued more than senior leadership recognition.

 And we get it — how many times have you gone to work without anyone complimenting you for a great job well done?
 If anybody notices your work, it usually has to do with you screwing up something.